shawn-nyk/tp/docs/DeveloperGuide.md

   1a1.
 InternHunter displays an error message and informs the user of the valid input format. </br>
   Use case resumes from step 1.

+### Use case: UC12 - View a user profile item

+#### MSS

+Precondition: User already has an existing list of user profile items. </br>
+Guarantees: Viewing of user profile item is successful

+1. User requests to view the details of a user profile item.
+2. InternHunter shows the details of this internship application. </br>
+    Use case ends.

+#### Extensions
+1a.
+InternHunter detects an invalid input. </br>
+  1a1.
+InternHunter displays an error message and informs the user of the valid input format. </br>
+  Use case resumes from step 1.

 ### Use case: UC13 - Switch tabs

 #### MSS

+Precondition: User already has an existing list of user profile items. </br>
+Guarantees: Viewing of user profile item is successful

 1. User requests to switch the tab of the screen.
 2. InternHunter switch to the requested tab. </br>